The End of the Franklin Era — and the Beginning of Something Bigger

-When all is said in done, Penn State football fans just might remember James Franklin as The Guy Before “The Guy”.
+When all is said and done, Penn State football fans might remember James Franklin as the guy before “The Guy.”

 So, who will be “The Guy”?
 At this point, it’s all speculation, but here’s a look at some of the fan favorites: